KatalystStack/github-actions/README.md

 github-actions
 ==============

-A collection of GitHub Actions created specifically for Catalyst-Stack projects.
+A collection of GitHub Actions created specifically for KatalystStack projects.